lwlss/discstoch/README.md

 Comp=detstocgrowth::PlotPinObsSim(area,times,sortedfolders,obs,conv,it,leg=FALSE)
 ```

-## Image Analysis
+## 5) Image Analysis

 - There is an additional feature in the `muqfatc` package which colour-codes the colonies on the plate according the growth rate and residual size.
-Code for this is included here but is not addressed in the Dissertation.
+Code for this is included in the Analyses/ImageAnalysis directory but is not addressed in the Dissertation.
 No significant patters were found.

 ____